Photo by SanneBerg via iStock

 Table of Contents

 If you're reading this, there's a pretty good chance you're a photographer.
 And even if you aren't, you can take a pretty awesome LinkedIn profile picture yourself.
+Believe me! you don't need to be a professional photographer to capture your photo.
 So why go through the hassle of hiring somebody to do the job you can do?

 Besides, even if you're taking it with your smartphone, you will likely be happier with the outcome you get!